Now what does rtcirqus actually do?

 Hang loose!

 As of June 1st I will start a new adventure at SURF!
-After two years of having to deal with corporate enshittification I’m extremely grateful that I can be a part of this fantastic organization.
+I’m extremely grateful that I can be a part of this fantastic organization.
 It took me almost 20 years to get an appointment, I first applied there in June 2005 when it was still called SARA.
 Third time’s a charm I guess, I also applied for a position back in December but since that was for a storage specialist there wasn’t a full match.

 I’m assigned an Specialist Engineer position within the internal operations team, in my case specialist as in Linux specialist.
 Work location will be the SURF location at the Science Park in Amsterdam, close to the infamous CWI.
 Can’t wait to have a daily Linux driver again instead of running a non-sanctioned OS with FreeRDP to be able to access my backlog.
 But first, document everything, improve and update existing documentation and transfer as much knowledge as possible to my current team members.
 And also migrate all Ubuntu 20.04 machines and getting the whole software stack to run containerized.